CircuitSetup/SID_old/README.md

 You can have your SID ignore IR commands by entering *71 followed by OK.
 After this sequence the SID will ignore all IR commands until *71OK is entered again.
 The purpose of this function is to enable you to use the same IR control for your SID and other props (such as Flux Capacitor).

-Note that the status of the IR lock is saved 10 seconds after its last change, and persistent accross reboots.
+Note that the status of the IR lock is saved 10 seconds after its last change, and is persistent accross reboots.

 ### IR remote reference